1941 theatre strike in Norway: Aftermath

-After the conflict the Ministry of Culture decided to take full control of the theatres.
+After the conflict the Ministry of Culture, subordinated to Nazi authorities, decided to take full control of the theatres.
 The board members of Nationaltheatret were replaced, and Harald Grieg, Francis Bull and Johannes Sejersted Bødtker were arrested and incarcerated at the Grini concentration camp for years.
-After the nazification of the theatres, a general boycott from the public became effective.
+After the Nazification of the theatres, a general boycott from the public became effective.
 Some actors continued to play during the war years, while others fled from the country after a while.
 Trøndelag Teater in Trondheim did try to carry on, with both subliminal and open satire against the Nazi authorities.
 Its director Henry Gleditsch was warned several times that there might be an imminent crackdown on his theatre, and advised to flee to the neutral country Sweden.
 Gleditsch did not do so.
 In October 1942, the authorities declared martial law in Trondheim following the Majavatn affair.
 The opportunity was seized to apprehend Gleditsch, and he was promptly executed.
-Trøndelag Teater was subsequently nazified and, similar to other such theatres, boycotted.
+Trøndelag Teater was subsequently Nazified and, similar to other such theatres, boycotted.